Doctorate of Marriage and Family Therapy (DMFT)

 The online 60-credit hour DMFT program curriculum is designed to develop candidates with the skills and knowledge they need to excel in their careers in the Marriage and Family Therapy field.

-Graduates of the DMFT program will gain knowledge and expand their competencies in Trauma and crisis intervention, advanced family therapy, grant writing, program development for families and communities, supervision, evaluation, and quantitative and qualitative research.
+Graduates of the DMFT program will gain knowledge and expand their competencies in trauma and crisis intervention, advanced family therapy, grant writing, program development for families and communities, supervision, evaluation, and quantitative and qualitative research.

 What makes this Doctorate of Marriage and Family Therapy program different?